What are my rights in relation to speeding?

 The courts usually allow a day or so extra beyond the 14 days to allow for postage.
 However if it is not posted within 14 days you should be in the clear.
-If you receive it after this time scale, you should have a valid defence.
+If you receive it after this time scale, you should have a valid defense.

 If you do receive a Notice of Intended Prosecution, Section 172 of the Road Traffic Act states you must return the NIP Information form with details of who was driving within 28 days.